 The Stuller Ferrata is an excellently equipped via ferrata with a very stretched cable that, where necessary, helps the progression.
 The difficult variant is to be considered extremely difficult and requires good strength as well as knowing how to move the body correctly for the traverses in a decisive overhang.
 It could be useful to have a ribbon with you simulate a stop along the most difficult and challenging stretches.

 The rest of the way is not particularly difficult although sometimes the rock is not very climbing.
 Remarkable from a landscape point of view.

 The Stuller Ferrata is recent and develops in an area, the Val Passiria, where there are no other climbing routes.
-If we are in the province of Bolzano we could go down towards Val Venosta where we find some beautiful and difficult via ferratas: the Ferrata Tabaretta, the Ferrata Hoachwool and the Ferrata to the Croda of Cengles.
-If instead of going down towards the Val Venosta we wanted to proceed towards the Val Pusteria and the Valle Aurina we meet the Ferrata Pursteinwand, the Ferrata del Camino-Glacier with the Black Stone, the Ferrata di Valdaora and all Ferrate of the Sesto Dolomites.
+If we are in the province of Bolzano we could go down towards Val Venosta where we find some beautiful and difficult via ferratas: the Ferrata Tabaretta, the Via Ferrata Hoachwool and the Via Ferrata to the Croda of Cengles.
+If instead of going down towards the Val Venosta we wanted to proceed towards the Val Pusteria and the Valle Aurina we meet the Via Ferrata Pursteinwand, the Ferrata del Camino-Glacier with the Black Stone, the Via Ferrata Valdaora and all Ferrate of the Sesto Dolomites.
 In Val di Fleres close to the Austrian border you can reach and undertake the easy and nice Via Ferrata Lampskopf.